PROTEO Graduate Students Scholarships (OPEN COMPETITION)

 Scholarship competitions and application deadlines

-• Results will be announced by the end of August.
+• Results will be announced by end of January.

 Eligibility conditions

-• Scholarships are offered to graduate students under the codirection of regular members, working on projects related to scientific themes of PROTEO.
+• Scholarships are offered to graduate students under the official codirection of regular members (director and co-director), working on projects related to scientific themes of PROTEO.

 Evaluation